cheriangeorge/MAD2/Week3.md

 * User Facing Part of an App
   - User Interface (UI) and User Experience (UX)
   - One of the most powerful User interfaces in existance is the Command Line (Terminal)
-    - Almost noone except a die hard Linux user is going to say it is good.
+    - Almost no one except a die hard Linux user is going to say it is good.
     - It is efficient and elegant
 * Requirements
   - Avoid complex logic - Application logic should be in backend